sam81/pychoacoustics/pychoacoustics/doc/installation.rst

    Add info on optional python packages (matplotlib and pandas).
    Add info on using scientific Python bundles, such as Anaconda.

-``pychoacoustics`` has been successfully installed and used on Linux and Windows platforms.
-Given that it is entirely written in Python, it should be fully cross-platform and should work on the Mac as well, but this has never been tested. ``pychoacoustics`` depends on the installation of a handful of other programs:
+``pychoacoustics`` has been successfully installed and used on Linux, Windows, and Mac platforms. ``pychoacoustics`` depends on the installation of a handful of other programs:

 -  Python (version 3) `http://www.python.org/ <http://www.python.org/>`_